MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 }

 private static void OnCloudHelloWorld(ExecuteCloudScriptResult result) {
-    // CloudScript returns arbitrary results, so you have to evaluate them one step and one parameter at a time Debug.Log(JsonWrapper.SerializeObject(result.FunctionResult));
+    // CloudScript (Legacy) returns arbitrary results, so you have to evaluate them one step and one parameter at a time Debug.Log(JsonWrapper.SerializeObject(result.FunctionResult));
     JsonObject jsonResult = (JsonObject)result.FunctionResult;
     object messageValue;
-    jsonResult.TryGetValue("messageValue", out messageValue); // note how "messageValue" directly corresponds to the JSON values set in CloudScript
+    jsonResult.TryGetValue("messageValue", out messageValue); // note how "messageValue" directly corresponds to the JSON values set in CloudScript (Legacy)
     Debug.Log((string)messageValue);
 }